 If a member is unable to attend a particular committee meeting, that member may designate another person from his/her organization to attend in his/her place.
-Members may also participate in committee meetings electronically\remotely via webinar or telephone.
+Members may also participate in committee meetings remotely via webinar or telephone.

-8. Advisory Committee Management Officer: The Advisory Committee Management Officer (Management Officer) for the Natural Gas Advisory Committee will be the Director of the Council's Power Planning Division.
-The Management Officer will designate members of the Council's staff to coordinate and attend meetings of the Committee.
+8. Advisory Committee Management Officer: The Advisory Committee Management Officer (Management Officer) for the System Analysis Advisory Committee will be the Director of the Council's Power Planning Division.